This is my comparison of Zwift vs. Wahoo SYSTM (formerly, the Sufferfest). I tested them both to help you decide which one you should use.

 Zwift uses many gamification elements.
 For example, you collect drops (an in-game currency), achievements, finish routes, build your equipment, etc. These elements add extra motivation to ride more.

-Wahoo SYSTM uses gamification a lot less.
-Basically, the only motivation system they use is their Awards gallery.
+Wahoo SYSTM uses gamification much less.
+The only motivation system they use is their Awards gallery.

 User Friendliness